Ontario Institute for Cancer Research: Ontario Institute for Cancer Research

 In May 2005 the Government of Ontario announced its intent to launch a new cancer research institute in the province.
 OCRN was asked to evolve into the new institute, which would later be named OICR.
 OICR was formally launched by Ontario Premier Dalton McGuinty in December 2005.
 OICR was designed to continue OCRN’s translational research programs while building new research capacity in the province.
 Thomas J. Hudson was appointed President and Scientific Director of OICR in June 2006 and Robert A. Phillips was appointed Deputy Director.
 Hudson consulted with the Ontario cancer research community and external experts to develop a strategic research plan for the Institute in 2006.
 In February 2007 the completed strategic plan was approved by the Ministry of Research and Innovation.

-Facilities

-OICR occupies labs and office space in the MaRS Centre in downtown Toronto, Ontario, Canada.
-Located in the heart of Toronto’s Discovery District, the MaRS Centre’s neighbours include the University of Toronto, the Provincial Legislature, University Health Network (including Princess Margaret Cancer Centre, Toronto General Hospital and the Ontario Cancer Institute), The Hospital for Sick Children and Mount Sinai Hospital.
-It is also located just north of Toronto’s financial district.
-OICR funds research in other affiliated labs and institutions located in Hamilton, Kingston, London, Ottawa, Sudbury, Thunder Bay, Toronto and Waterloo.

-The lab space in the building was designed and constructed by NXL and completed in 2008.
-The total space of the area is 58,000 sf.
-OICR is using the floors 5,6 and 8.
-An extension of the office and lab space in the MaRS Centre was designed by Diamond and Schmitt Architects in 2012.
-The lobby and entrance is on the 5th floor, with a lobby, lounge and a helical staircase connecting offices and the lounge on both the 5th and the 6th floor.
+Laszlo Radvanyi was appointed President and Scientific Director of OICR in May 2018.
+The current strategic plan is updated to reflect patient partnership as a priority.
+OICR is funded by the Ontario Ministry of Colleges, Universities, Research Excellence and Security.

+Cancer Research

+Resources

+OICR hosts a number of cancer research resources, including the Ontario Cancer Research Ethics Board (OCREB); the Ontario Tumour Bank (OTB); the Ontario Health Study, the Ontario arm of the CanPath longitudinal study - the largest such study in Canada; and the Canadian Cancer Clinical Trials Network (3CTN).

+Commercialization

+As part of its mandate to bring economic benefit to Ontario through cancer research, OICR has a partner organization that focuses on commercialization, FACIT.
+FACIT provides seed funding to Ontario-based cancer research companies and helps them attract other investors and bring products to market.
+It claims to have attracted $1.6 billion in investment from $50 million in funding.
+Notable investments includes Fusion Pharmaceuticals, which was purchased by AstraZeneca for up to $2.4 billion in 2024, and Turnstone Biologics, which is listed on the Nasdaq stock exchange.
+It hosts an annual pitch competition called Falcons' Fortunes, in the style of the Dragons' Den television series.